 Crock Pot Bread Baking (Fast Bread in a Slow Cooker)

-But, bread in a crock pot?
-Over the years we have gotten requests from readers to develop a method of baking our dough in a crock pot.
-I had my doubts, lots of them.
-I didn’t think the slow cooker could get hot enough, I thought it would take too long, I didn’t think it would bake through or have a nice crust and I resisted trying it.
-I was so convinced it would be a fail.
-Oh, how wrong I was.
+Bread in a crock pot?
+Over the years there’ve been reader requests to develop a method of baking dough in a crock pot.
 The crock pot does indeed get hot enough, and it takes less time than using your oven, because the rising time is included in the baking.
-The only thing I got right was the crust, it is very soft and quite pale when it comes out of the slow cooker, but just a few minutes under a broiler and I got a gorgeous loaf.
-I am a convert and it is just perfect for summer baking when you don’t want to heat up your oven.
-You could even amaze your friends at work by baking a loaf under your desk! *
+The crust, however, is very soft and quite pale when it comes out of the slow cooker, but just a few minutes under a broiler and you get a gorgeous loaf.
+It is just perfect for summer baking when you don’t want to heat up your oven.
+You could even amaze your friends at work by baking a loaf under your desk!
+Check with your crock-pot’s manufacturer before trying this, since some model’s instructions specify that the pot has to be at least partially filled with liquid to avoid safety or durability problems.
+And never bake in a crock-pot unattended.

-1 pound of pre-made, dough (I used the Peasant Bread on page 46 of Artisan Bread in Five Minutes a Day, but the recipes from Healthy Bread in Five Minutes a Day would also work.
-For those of you who are new to our method, here is our 5-Minute Bread Recipe to start with.)
+1 pound dough (Click here for my No-Knead 5-Minute Bread Recipe.
+Pictured here is the Peasant Bread from The New Artisan Bread in Five Minutes a Day, but the recipes from Healthy Bread in Five Minutes a Day would also work.)

 Form the dough into a ball and place it on a sheet of parchment paper.
-Lower the dough into the Crock-Pot (Slow Cooker), mine is a 4-quart, but I think it will work in any size.
+Lower the dough into the Crock-Pot (Slow Cooker), this one is a 4-quart, but any size works.
+Fresh or refrigerated dough both work well.

 Turn the temperature to high and put on the cover.
 (Not all crock pots behave the same, so you should keep an eye on the loaf after about 45 minutes to make sure it is not over browning on the bottom or not browning at all.
 You may need to adjust the time according to your machine.)

 Bake for 1 hour (this will depend on your crock pot, you may need to increase or decrease the time.
 If you are using a 100% whole grain dough, you may want to go for a bit longer as well).
 You will have a fully baked loaf of bread, but the crust is very soft, almost like a steamed bun.
-To check for doneness I poked the top of the loaf and it felt firm.
-Before it is fully baked it felt soft and almost mushy when I gently pressed the top.
+To check for doneness poke the top of the loaf; it should feel firm when done.
+Before it is fully baked it felt soft and almost mushy.
+You won’t get much browning.

 The bottom crust should be nice and crisp, but the top of the loaf will be quite soft.
 Some folks desire a softer crust, so you will love this loaf.
 If you want a darker or crisper crust…